Vermeille/android-BoW-articles-trainer/README.md

 (SAME, DON'T WHINE, FIX), check cloud-messaging / GCM, save the json file, and copy it in the android/app/ directory.

-Change the variable `API_KEY` in server/reddit.py by the API key given by the web page.
+Write the API key in a file named server/key.

 Change the variable SUBREDDITS to a +-separated list of subreddits you want to be notified about.